wilkox/treemapify/README.md

 source_url("https://raw.github.com/wilkox/treemapify/master/treemapify.R")
 ```

-##Your data
+##The data

-You'll need a data frame containing at least the following columns:
+For any treemap, you'll need a data frame containing at least the following columns:
   - A numeric column, which will determine the area of each treemap rectangle; and
   - Another numeric column, which will determine the fill colour of each treemap rectangle.